hak8or/Sodoku_Uni_Solver/readme.md

 which did not work out too well.
 The branching and merging is not miraculous.

-There is a todo I keep which I find more satsfying to mark off completed goals than Githubs issue's section, which you can find in [todo.txt](todo.txt).
+There is a todo I keep which I find more satsfying to mark off completed goals than Githubs issue's section, which you can find in [todo.md](todo.md).

 ### Example output